genepattern/genepattern-notebook/README.md

 From here go to the "Load the GenePattern extension" step below.

-### Install GenePattern Notebook from PIP
+### Install GenePattern Notebook from PIP or Conda

-The easiest way to install GenePattern Notebook is through PIP.
-It can be installed by executing the following command:
+The easiest way to install GenePattern Notebook is through either PIP or conda.
+It can be installed by executing one of the following commands:

 > pip install genepattern-notebook

+*or*

+> conda install -c genepattern genepattern-notebook

 ### Load the GenePattern extension

-Before you the GenePattern extension for the very first time, you should make sure that it is enable in Jupyter.
-To do this run the following on the command line:
+In Jupyter 5.2 and earlier, before you can use the GenePattern extension for the very first time, you need to enable it by running command lines below.

+In Jupyter 5.3 and later this is automatic and there is no need to run these commands.

 > jupyter nbextension enable --py widgetsnbextension
 >